Tunisia entry requirements for Kazakhstan passport holders

 Kazakhstan passport holders can enter Tunisia without a visa for stays up to 90 days.
 This policy has been in place since 2024 and covers tourism, business, and short visits.
 Your passport must be valid for at least 6 months from your arrival date.

-Your passport needs to be valid for at least the full 90 days you plan to stay in Tunisia.
-Airlines at Almaty and Nur-Sultan check this before boarding.
-No minimum validity beyond your departure date is required by Tunisian immigration.
+Your passport needs to be valid for the entire time you plan to stay in Tunisia.
+Airlines at Almaty and Nur-Sultan will check this before boarding.

 Required